ChordPro/chordpro/docs/content/ChordPro-GUI-Tasks.md

 familiar with creating folders and files you can skip most of this.

 1. You need to have a custom library.
-This can be an arbitrary, preferrably empty folder.
+This can be an arbitrary, preferably empty folder.
 In this guide we use `ChordProLib` in the home folder.
 Consult your system documentation on how to create this folder.